Brushing your teeth should be part of your daily routine.

 Professionals recommend on average that you replace the brush head of a manual toothbrush every 3 months.

-There are a few reasons behind this recommendation.
+There are a few reasons for this recommendation.

 It varies from user to user, but often people brush too hard.
 Damaging on the teeth and gums it accelerates the wear on the bristles too.
 Often the can split and fray and look in bad shape when compared to a new head.